wp-slimstat/wp-slimstat/readme.txt

 Tags: analytics, tracking, reports, analyze, wassup, geolocation, online users, spider, tracker, pageviews, stats, maxmind, statistics, statpress
 Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 3.7.2
+Stable tag: 3.7.3

 == Description ==
 Visit our [website](http://slimstat.getused.to.it/) for more information, or find us on [GitHub](https://github.com/getusedtoit/wp-slimstat).

 = Key Features =
 * Real-time activity log
-* Integrates with WooCommerce and other e-commerce plugins
+* The first and only to provide information about page speed and server latency
 * Compatible with W3 Total Cache, WP SuperCache and HyperCache
 * The most accurate IP geolocation, browser and platform detection ever seen (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://browscap.org))
 * Available in multiple languages: English, Chinese (沐熙工作室), Farsi ([Dean](http://www.mangallery.net)), French (Michael Bastin, Jean-Michel Venet, Yves Pouplard), German (TechnoViel), Italian, Japanese (h_a_l_f), Portuguese, Russian ([Vitaly](http://www.visbiz.org/)), Spanish ([WebHostingHub](http://www.webhostinghub.com/)), Swedish (Per Soderman).
 Is your language missing or incomplete?
 [Contact Us](http://support.getused.to.it/) if you would like to share your localization.